Wimmics/olivaw/README.md

 This tool is meant to work on an Acimov structured repository.

+The [acimov olivaw repository template](https://github.com/Wimmics/Olivaw-Template) can be used to create a new project or be used to adapt an existing project to this structure.

-This repository constains:
+This repository contains:

 * the folders:
   * `.acimov/`
+  * `resources/`
+  * `primer/`
   * `src/`
   * `domains/`
   * `use-cases/`
-*  a `README.md` at the root
+*  a `README.md` file at the root folder

-A template repository ready to fork should be provided soon.

 ### Getting a personnal access token with gist scope